 What year is it, again?
-Within the last twelve months I have picked up the reissue of Exile on Main Street, the Keith biography, Life, and went downtown for a screening of the 1972 concert film Ladies & Gentlemen The Rolling Stones documenting the American leg of the Exile tour.
-All good.
-The Keith bio alone re-sparked my interest in the band’s Goat’s Head era, notably the Brussels Affair bootleg.
+Within the last twelve months I have picked up the reissue of Exile on Main Street, the Keith biography, Life, and went downtown for a screening of the 1972 concert film Ladies & Gentlemen The Rolling Stones, documenting the American leg of the Exile tour.
+All worth it, and the Keith bio itself re-sparked my interest in the band’s Goat’s Head era, notably the Brussels Affair bootleg.

 Forest National, Brussels, Belgium 10/17/73, 1st show